‘Vanishingly small’ chance Sunak can cut NHS waiting lists by election, warn experts

 But No 10 backed Ms Caulfield’s apparent shift in focus to the backlog of people waiting the very longest times.
 “To patients, what matters is how long they’re waiting,” she told Sky News.
 “They’re not really worried about who else is on the waiting list.”

-The PM’s spokesman said: “We are rightly focusing on those waiting the longest – so those waiting two years, 18 months and now one year, and we are making progress on all of those.”
+The PM’s spokesperson said: “We are rightly focusing on those waiting the longest – so those waiting two years, 18 months and now one year, and we are making progress on all of those.”

 But health experts said current pressures on the NHS were working against the PM on all his big targets – including the commitment to wipe out one-year waits for treatment by spring 2024.